HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/flues.md

 - Camp in entrances to [Buildings](/buildings) or in [Bushes](/obstacles/bush) to ambush enemies.
 - Be very careful with your shots, as the long reload time and 2 rounds make the Flues unforgiving.
 - The Flues is very dangerous when the safe zone is very small or in tight spaces such as Buildings.
+- You can use two Flues' as a makeshift [Vepr-12](/weapons/guns/vepr12).

 ## Countering
 - The Flues has the shortest range of any shotgun, tied with the [HP18](/weapons/guns/hp18), so don't get too close.
   - Use a longer-range weapon such as an assault rifle or DMR.
 - If the Flues user fires both of their shots, take advantage of the long reload time and attack while they are vulnerable.